sgorgun/if-statements/README.md

 ![Task 10 Flowchart](images/task10.png)

-The expected result table has the method outputs for various values of the _b1_, _b2_ and _i_ input parameters.
+The expected results table has method outputs for different values of the _b1_, _b2_ and _i_ input parameters.

 | b1    | b2    | i               | Expected Result |
 |-------|-------|-----------------|-----------------|